open-contracting/extension_registry/README.md

 The CSV columns are:

 * `Id` (required): A unique identifier for the extension, composed of underscores and lowercase and uppercase ASCII letters.
-If the extension follows the [extension naming guidance](https://github.com/open-contracting/standard_extension_template#naming-extension-repositories), this `Id` can be the extension repository's name, without the `ocds_` prefix and `_extension` suffix.
+If the extension follows the [repository name guidance](https://extensions.open-contracting.org/en/publishers/#repository-name), this `Id` can be the repository name without the `ocds_` prefix and `_extension` suffix.
 *  `Category`: The [standard documentation](https://standard.open-contracting.org/) lists, in specific locations, extensions that target a specific part of the schema.
-Extensions may set a [category](/schema/extensions-schema.json) to appear in one of these lists.
+Extensions may set a [category](https://github.com/open-contracting/standard-maintenance-scripts/blob/main/schema/extension-schema.json) to appear in one of these lists.
 *  `Core`: The standard documentation defines [core extensions](https://standard.open-contracting.org/latest/en/extensions/), and the standard's [governance process](https://standard.open-contracting.org/latest/en/support/governance/) determines whether an extension is core.

 ### [`extension_versions.csv`](/extension_versions.csv)